adrianyau/SQL-Final-Project/README.md

 6. As for quality assurance, I felt that it was second nature while working with SQL queries as we checked and filtered data, such as finding null values and duplicate values, as well as filtering a specific set of data or answers or filtering out irrelevant information that was not important for the task at hand.

 ## Results
-- Duplication was evident in the database, whether if it was product duplication, webpage duplication, or both.
+- Duplication was evident in the database.
 - With products, there could be the same identical items, but they differ in minor details, such as sizing, colour, and other features.
+The product categorization is either not set, too generalized, or not specific enough to distinguish.
 - With webpages, users could be navigating throughout pages or links, whether it was double-clicking, multi-clicking, clicking by error, or clicking back-and-forth.
-- Some product SKUs were shown throughout the dataset that might not exist suggesting the products were discontinued or non-existent.
+- Some product SKUs in the dataset might be discontinued or non-existent.
 - Results to the questions provided could be skewed as there were still incomplete information, particularily the cities and countries of the customers.
 - This SQL Final Project seemed to be an example of an old adage "Garbage In - Garbage Out".